Page Numbers

 Key Features

 Begin numbering from any number, not just 1.
-Useful for documents that are part of a larger publication or series.
+Essential for documents that are part of a larger multi-section publication or series.

-Place page numbers at the bottom center, bottom corners, top center, or top corners to match your document's layout.
+Place page numbers at bottom center, bottom corners, top center, or top corners to match your document's existing layout and margins.

-Choose from different numbering formats including plain numbers, 'Page X,' or 'Page X of Y' to suit your needs.
+Choose from plain numbers, 'Page X', or 'Page X of Y' format to suit the formality and style requirements of your document.

-All page numbering happens locally in your browser.
-Your document never leaves your device.
+All page numbering happens locally in your browser using pdf-lib.
+Your document never leaves your device at any stage.

 Frequently Asked Questions